ppy/osu-wiki/wiki/Tournaments/MWC/2023_4K/en.md

 1. A referee will create a multiplayer room 10 minutes before the scheduled match time.
 Teams must join the lobby in that period.
    - The room settings are `Game mode: "osu!mania"`, `Team mode: "Team Vs"` and `Score mode: "ScoreV2"`.
 The room name must follow the pattern of `MWC4K2023: ({Red Team}) VS ({Blue Team})`.
 The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
 2. Each captain must use `!roll` once in the match's chatroom.
+After the rolls are set, the pick and ban phase will have the following steps:
-   - The winner of the `!roll` starts protecting one beatmap, followed by the loser of the `!roll` to protect a beatmap.
+   1. The winner of the `!roll` starts protecting one beatmap, followed by the loser of the `!roll` to protect a beatmap.
 They may not protect the same beatmap.
 Protected beatmaps may not be banned.
-   - The winner of the `!roll` starts picking the first beatmap of the match.
+   2. The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
-   - The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
+   3. The winner of the `!roll` starts picking the first beatmap of the match.
 3. After bans are decided, both teams will take turns in picking a beatmap from the mappool.
 4. Teams will be allowed 2 minutes to pick a beatmap and 2 minutes to press the `Ready` button on their client.
 If a team takes more time than alloted for either action, the procedures adopted will be as follows:
    - For the first occurrence: